nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to switch panel.
+1. Tutor requests to switch panel.
 2. MATHUTORING switch the panel.

    Use case ends.